Robinpig/Note/docs/CS/Java/JDK/Basic/PrimitiveType.md

 ## Introduction

 That is, instead of creating the variable by using **new**, an “automatic” variable is created that is *not a reference*.
 The variable holds the value, and it’s **placed on the stack**, so it’s much more efficient.

 **Prefer primitive types to boxed primitives**.

+- numeric types
+  - integral types
+  - floating-point types
+- boolean type
+- returnAddress type

+#### The returnAddress Type and Values

+The values of the returnAddress type are pointers to the opcodes of Java Virtual Machine instructions.
+Of the primitive types, only the returnAddress type is not directly associated with a Java programming language type.

+#### The boolean Type
+Expressions in the Java programming language that operate on boolean values are compiled to use values of the Java Virtual Machine int data type.

+The Java Virtual Machine encodes boolean array components using 1 to represent true and 0 to represent false.
+Where Java programming language boolean values are mapped by compilers to values of Java Virtual Machine type int, the compilers must use the same encoding.

 ### Size

 Java determines the size of each primitive type.
 These sizes don’t change from one machine architecture to another as they do in most languages.